Prince G engine: G-18

 The G-18 was a 1815 cc.
-Its 85 mm bore was the largest in the range, and the 80 mm stroke gave it good oversquare dimensions.
+Its 85 mm bore was the largest in the range (except for the G20 mentioned in the next paragraph), and the 80 mm stroke gave it good oversquare dimensions.
 It was an SOHC cross flow cylinder head design like the G-15 and produced 105 hp and 15.9 kgm.

 This engine was discontinued in 1975 due to tightening emission regulations and replaced with the L18.